Frequently asked questions

 I am an international student.
 Can I apply for the Monash Health Graduate Program?

-Australian Trained Temporary Resident (ATTR) candidates are eligible to apply for Graduate positions through the GNMP PMCV Nursing, Midwifery or Double Degree streams.
+Australian Trained Temporary Resident (ATTR) candidates are eligible to apply for Graduate positions through the PMCV Nursing, Midwifery or Double Degree streams.

 The application process is the same for both domestic and ATTR candidates.